bo-zhang-cs/GAIC-Pytorch/README.md

 python train/train.py --gpu 0 --backbone vgg16
 # or just running python train/train.py
 ```
+The model performance for each epoch is also recorded in ``*.csv`` file under the produced ``experiments`` folder.
 More model parameters and experimental settings can be found in ``config/GAIC_params.yaml``.

-3. Evaluate the pretrained model and reproduce the above quantitative results.
+3. Evaluate the pretrained model and reproduce the below quantitative results.
 ```Shell
 cd $PRJ_ROOT
 python evaluate/test.py